Hey—I’m Amber Rae. I write, speak & make art to encourage emotional wellness and personal growth.

 After a near fatal car accident when I was in the womb, doctors said it was unlikely I'd make it term.
 My mom didn't buy it, and her conviction is one of the things I love most about her.

 She raised me in the burbs of Chicago, and some of my fondest childhood memories include watching her build a business from nothing.
-She taught me to ignore conventions, trust myself, and follow my curiosities.
+She taught me to ignore conventions, speak my truth, and follow curiosity.

-I've always been deeply curious about human potential, asking questions like: What holds us back?
-Why do we do what we do?
-How do we find purpose and express our gifts?
+I've always been deeply curious about the human experience, asking questions like: What holds us back?
+Makes us tick?
+How do we rise through adversity?
+How do we live our truth and express our gifts?

 At age 11, I started my first online magazine (back in the AOL days), and fell in love with spreading inspiring ideas through the internet.
 I thought I'd be an Editor-in-Chief of a magazine one day, but with the internet, I didn't have to wait.

 In college, I worked with Apple, creating strategies to get the word out on campus.
-I took those experiences to the digital agency world, where I worked with brands on their storytelling and marketing strategy.
+I took those experiences to the digital agency world, where I worked with global brands like Dove and Kimberly-Clarke on their storytelling and marketing strategies.

-After many failed attempts at trying to fit my life into a conventional box, I left tech, sold my belongings, and followed an intuitive call to New York.
+After many failed attempts at trying to fit my life into a conventional box, I left tech, sold my belongings, and followed an intuitive call to New York in 2010.

-There I worked with Seth Godin, Steven Pressfield, and Derek Sivers on their books, accidentally started a coaching and retreat business, fell madly in love, and began to rediscover and reclaim the very-afraid-to-come-out-and-play creative inside of me.
+There I worked with Seth Godin, Steven Pressfield, and Derek Sivers to launch their books, accidentally started a coaching and event business, and began to rediscover and reclaim the very-afraid-to-come-out-and-play creative inside of me.

-Today, I'm the bestselling author of Choose Wonder Over Worry: Move Beyond Fear and Doubt to Unlock Your Full Potential (Macmillan), the creator of the global art movement The World We Want, and a teacher and speaker on creativity and personal growth.
+Today, I'm the bestselling author of Choose Wonder Over Worry: Move Beyond Fear and Doubt to Unlock Your Full Potential (Macmillan), a columnist for SELF magazine, the creator of the global art movement The World We Want, and a teacher and speaker on creativity, emotional wellness, and personal growth.

-I believe who we are and what we do are not separate.
-When we learn to infuse all of ourselves into what we create — the wonder as much as the worry, the compassion as much as the shame — we make work that's resonate and we build lives that are fulfilling.
+I believe that when we embrace and honor all of who we are — the wonder as much as the worry, the compassion as much as the shame — we build lives that are fulfilling and create work that's meaningful.

 I live in Brooklyn, NY (and around the world) with my fiancé, Farhad.

-Called “A Millennial Motivator" by Fortune and "The Brené Brown of Wonder” by Mind Body Green, Amber Rae is an author and artist that teaches creativity and personal growth.
+Called “A Millennial Motivator" by Fortune and "The Brené Brown of Wonder” by Mind Body Green, Amber Rae is an author, artist, and speaker that encourages creativity, personal growth, and emotional wellness.

 Her book, "Choose Wonder Over Worry: Move Beyond Fear and Doubt to Unlock Your Full Potential" (Macmillan) is a guide to navigate life’s challenges—projects that fail, imposter syndrome, feeling envious or anxious or stuck—all of those, “Am I good enough?
 Who am I to do this?
 What if I fail?” moments.